albbus-stack/kit-stack/README.md

 ### 🔐 Supabase Auth

-TODO: Add JWT validation to the tRPC server to reduce the number of requests to the Supabase API.
+TODO: Add JWT validation to the tRPC server to reduce the number of requests to the Supabase API??

 ### 📝 Felte